-Summary of findings

 Are services responsive to people's needs?
 We found that this practice was providing responsive care in accordance with the relevant regulations.

-Appointment times met the needs of patients and waiting times were kept to a minimum.
-Staff told us all patients who requested an urgent appointment would be seen where possible on the same day or within 24 hours.
+The practice provided friendly and personalised dental care.
+Patients had good access to appointments, including emergency appointments, which were available on the same day.
+In the event of a dental emergency outside of normal opening hours patients were directed to the mobile number of the principal dentist and '111' out of hours service and the contact details were available for patients' reference.
 Patients who had difficulty understanding care and treatment options were suitably supported.

-The practice had a procedure in place for dealing with complaints.
-The principal dentist told us that there had been no complaints made over the past 12 months.
+No action ~ The practice had a procedure in place for dealing with complaints.
 Are services well-led?
 We found that this practice was providing well-led care in accordance with the relevant regulations.

-Staff felt supported and empowered to make suggestions for the improvement of the practice.
+No action ~ Staff felt supported and empowered to make suggestions for the improvement of the practice.
 There was a culture of openness and transparency.
 Staff at the practice were supported to complete training for the benefit of patient care and for their continuous professional development.
 There was a pro-active approach to identify safety issues and make improvements in procedures.
 There was candour, openness, honesty and transparency amongst all staff we spoke with.
 Patients' views were regularly sought by way of a patient survey and these were acted upon as required.

-Northfield Dental Practice

-Detailed findings
+London Smile Studio Detailed findings